Best Ultralight Camping Cot For Backpacking

 By a very narrow margin, this bed from King Camp is the lightest cot out there at barely 4 lbs when it's packed away!
 With a packed away size of 14 × 5.1 × 5.1 inches, this bad boy is one of the most convenient options out there.

 It does come with a pillow, which you can get rid of to make more room and lighten the load, but if you have a few inches to spare in your pack, why not be comfortable.
 The material is a little bit too thick for our liking.
 The last thing you want on a trek is to wake up in a pool of your own sweat when you're trying to sleep, so that's something to keep in mind if you're going on an adventure in the summer.

 This is, however, the most reasonably priced option out there for what you're going to get.
 The frame of this cot is a mostly rigid aluminum build, but very sturdy.
 Certainly worth the money if you're going to use it more than once a year.
 Click here for more information

 Here we have the Cadillac of space efficient cots!
 At less than 5 lbs (bag included) the Therma-Rest holds the title for our favorite in convenience and portability.
 It's a perfect blend of two different frame styles as well.
 It has the plastic circles to save space when packed, but also has collapsible metal bars for added support!

 Something this nice is well worth the money, and will out last a cheaper knock off.

 The mesh sleeping surface makes it a great option for those warm treks into the wilderness.
-If things get a bit too cool though, you can throw a thick blanket under yourself, and you're good to go cool weather camping!
+If things get a bit too cool though, you can throw a thick blanket under yourself, and you're good to go cool weather camping or backpacking!
 Click here for more information.